kwccoin/6502_solving_de/README.md

 ## Sketch
 <img src="img/circuit.svg?sanitize=true">

 The example will be the discharging of a capacitor.
 We are interested how the voltage is decreasing over the time.
-So we have to describe:
+We can describe this with following differential equation:

 ```
+DE:
 u(t)' = -1/(RC) * u(t)

+START VALUES:
+t0 = 0
+u(0) = 9V

 ```